 Cabella de Angel waterfall was huge!
 If you are looking for mighty waterfalls this may well be one of the best things to do in Chiriqui!
 It flowed from two different sides and then converged into one, an almighty powerful force that rocketed into the pool below.
 The mist blew everyone and the rocks were incredibly slippery, which made it a fun experience but incredibly hard to shoot.

 View full blog post: CABELLO DE ANGEL WATERFALL

 The waterfall is in the Gualaca region and is unmarked from the road.
-We jumped a barb wire fence and headed down a small path.
-After hiking down a little path for 10-minutes we arrived at Sindigo Waterfall.
+We jumped a barbed wire fence and headed down a small path.
+After hiking down a little path for 10 minutes we arrived at Sindigo Waterfall.
 Gualaca is about an hour from Boquete but it is worth the drive as this is one of the coolest little rope swings and things to do in Chiriqui.